Passion-Over-Pain/CheckIT/README.md

 ### Step 1: Download the APK

-You can download the latest signed release directly from the [Releases](https://github.com/your-repo/releases) section of this GitHub repository.
+You can download the latest signed release directly from the [Latest Releases](https://github.com/Passion-Over-Pain/IMOB-Assignment/releases/download/v1.0/lms-v1.apk) section of this GitHub repository.

 ### Step 2: Install on Your Android Device